-We continue to design products keeping in mind our international clientele and our R&D is constantly working on developing such products which are unique to the international community
+We continue to design products keeping in mind our international clientele and our R&D is constantly working on developing such products which are unique to the international consumers.
+Our focus will be to promote more such products which are cost effective to the end users.